mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 ### Sidebar

 The sidebar displays the list of strings in the current project resource.
-Each string is displayed with the string status (i.e. *Missing*, *Translated*, etc.) marked by a colored square, the source string, and the approved translation or the most recent suggestion if available.
+Each string is displayed with the string status (i.e. *Missing*, *Translated*, etc.) identified by a colored square, the source string, and the approved translation or the most recent suggestion if available.

 ![Sidebar](/assets/images/pontoon/ui/sidebar.png)